davidjaguilar104/code-quiz/pseudocode.md

 6. Going to have to have to end quiz when timer hits zero or no more questions left
 - clearInterval might be useful check other timer functions as well
-- handle all questions answered first
+- need to stop timer when all questions answered
-- if user selects true for all 3 answers stop timer
+- need to handle when user gets all three false and the time going into negatives
+-